schmittjoh/JMSPaymentCoreBundle/Resources/doc/index.rst

 Introduction
 ------------
-JMSPaymentCoreBundle provides the foundation for different payment backends.
+This bundle provides the foundation for different payment backends.
 It abstracts away the differences between payment protocols, and offers a simple, and unified API for performing financial transactions.